 One of the goals of our Festival is to serve as a platform for debate on current issues and a space for freedom of expression, offering a voice to those who have been kept silent.
-This year, we’re proud to bring you four films that talk about climate change, the environment and the impact humans are having on this planet.
+Last year, we were proud to bring you four films that talked about climate change, the environment and the impact humans are having on this planet.
 While From the Wild Sea maps the relationship between human and marine life, The Ants and the Grasshopper follows the journey of one extraordinary woman from her African homeland to California and the White House, trying to make people understand that climate change is real.
 In her first feature documentary, Cow, the celebrated British director Andrea Arnold follows the life of an ordinary dairy cow, while the wonderfully surreal Taming the Garden tells the story of the former prime minister of Georgia and his obsession with collecting trees for his private garden.

 The Ants and the Grasshopper

 Raj Patel, Zak Piper / Malawi / 2021 / 76 mins + Q&A

 This documentary follows Anita Chitaya, a knowledgeable Malawian woman who can extract abundant food from dead soil and end child hunger in her home village, on a journey to California and the White House, trying to persuade Americans that climate change is real and a threat not only to her homeland but to the United States too, but it will take all her skill to open the eyes of local farmers and politicians alike.
 Raj Patel and Zak Piper’s engaging documentary is a powerful reminder that climate change has consequences that apply to everyone.

 There was a post-screening discussion led by journalist Ella Mc Sweeney and featuring:

 Wednesday November 10th 2021, Triskel Arts Centre, 17:00.

 Available Online, November 16th to 18th 2021.

 Andrea Arnold / UK / 2021 / 94 mins